autopilot-rs/autopy-legacy/README.markdown

 #### Binary Installers

-Pydroid binaries are currently available for [Leopard](http://s3.amazonaws.com/pydroid/pydroid-leopard.pkg), [Snow Leopard](http://s3.amazonaws.com/pydroid/pydroid-snowleopard.pkg), and [Windows XP](http://s3.amazonaws.com/pydroid/pydroid-setup.exe).
+Pydroid binaries are currently available for [Leopard](http://cloud.github.com/downloads/msanders/pydroid/pydroid-leopard.pkg), [Snow Leopard](http://cloud.github.com/downloads/msanders/pydroid/pydroid-snowleopard.pkg), and [Windows](http://cloud.github.com/downloads/msanders/pydroid/pydroid-setup.exe).
 For other platforms, you will have to compile it yourself &#8212; fortunately, this is a relatively easy task.

 #### Installing from Source